-- (a) Melvin D. Booth (e) JoAnn A. Reed - David R. Carlucci (f) Angus C. Russell - J. Martin Carroll (g) Virgil D. Thompson - (d) Diane H. Gulyas (h) Mark C. Trudeau - 2.
+- (c) J. Martin Carroll - (g) Virgil D. Thompson - (d) Diane H. Gulyas - (h) Mark C. Trudeau - 2.
 To hold an advisory non-binding vote to approve the re-appointment of Deloitte & Touche LLP as the independent auditors of the Company and, by binding vote, to authorize the Audit Committee of the Board of Directors to set the independent auditors' remuneration. - 3.
 To hold an advisory vote to approve the Company's executive compensation. - 4.
 To authorize the Company and/or any subsidiary of the Company to make market purchases or overseas market purchases of Company shares. - 5.
 To authorize the price range at which the Company can re-allot shares that it holds as treasury shares (Special Resolution). - 6.
-To approve the amendment of the Company's (a) Memorandum of Association to make certain administrative amendments and (b) Articles of Association to make certain administrative amendments (Special Resolution). - 7.
+To approve the amendment of the Company's (a) Memorandum of Association to make certain administrative amendments and (b) Articles of Association to make certain administrative amendments (Special Resolutions). - 7.
 To approve the reduction of Company capital (Special Resolution). - 8.
 To act on such other business as may properly come before the meeting or any adjournment thereof.